 You can read Sidra Stone’s article on the origins of Voice Dialogue here.

 What Makes Voice Dialogue Unique?

-Other psychotherapeutic systems work with selves, such as Gestalt and Internal Family Systems therapy; and some personal growth teachers deal with particular selves, such as the Inner Critic and Inner Child.
-But only Voice Dialogue accepts the selves as real and doesn’t try to change any self or regard any one self as more worthy or valid than any other.
+Although other psychotherapeutic systems work with selves, such as Gestalt and Internal Family Systems therapy, and some personal development teachers deal with particular selves, such as the Inner Critic and Inner Child, only Voice Dialogue accepts the selves as real and doesn’t attempt to change any self or regard any one self as more worthy or valid than any other.

-Instead, when you do Voice Dialogue you listen to and honour every self for who and what it is.
-You begin a process where you unhook from the selves that you have been identified with and learn to sit between opposite selves and to accept both.
+Instead, with Voice Dialogue you listen to and honour each self for who and what it is.
+You also develop the ability to feel the energetic nature of each self, and so you become sensitive to how the selves operate within you on an energetic level.
+You begin a process where as your awareness of your selves grows, you can unhook from the selves that you have been identified with and find the ability to sit between opposite selves – and to accept both.
 This process is called the Aware Ego Process.

 What Will Voice Dialogue Do For You?